CadenzaProject/cadenzaproject.github.io/docs/clip2/data/clip2_data.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import { TwitterTimelineEmbed } from "react-twitter-embed";

-:::warning[Release of the data]
+:::tip[Release of the data]
-The training and development data are provided at challenge launch.
+The training and validation data are provided at challenge launch.
 The evaluation data is provided closer to the submission deadline in November.
 :::